Generic Name: lisdexamfetamine dimesylate (Oral route)

 Commonly used brand name(s)

 In the U.S.

 Uses For Vyvanse

 Lisdexamfetamine dimesylate is used to treat attention deficit hyperactivity disorder (ADHD) in adults and children 6 years of age and older.
+This medicine is also used to treat moderate to severe binge eating disorder (BED).
 It belongs to the group of medicines called central nervous system (CNS) stimulants.